aless80/Zero-Waste-Locator/README.md

 To use the Google Map functionality a user is required to register and login.
 JWT is used to transmit sensitive information (e.g. passwords, access tokens) between front-end and back-end.
 A password reset functionality is implemented in the back-end using [express-nodemailer](https://nodemailer.com/about/), [handlebars](https://www.npmjs.com/package/nodemailer-express-handlebars) for express and express-nodemailer, and AJAX requests.

 NB: This app does not use agm-core for Google Maps as described in many tutorials.
-IMO documentation is insufficient to extend the agm-core component and implement functionalities such as InfoWindow or callbacks from markers.
+IMO at the time of writing the documentation is insufficient to extend the agm-core component and implement functionalities such as InfoWindow or callbacks from markers.

 ## Installation